jrs0/icdb/README.md

 Here is a list of improvements that need to be made:

   - Connect to the server, not a database.
 Arrange things so that the user can autocomplete databases before tables.
 Try to make it work so that the same database connection can be used in multiple dplyr pipe operations.
   - Flush the level1 cache to the disk at some point (i.e. when the session ends) to shorten the load time next session.
 Make sure there is a clear way to disable this (it might not be a desirable default).
   - Need to try to get autocomplete working in every context it makes sense (col names etc.).
   - Look into replacing dbSendQuery with dbGetQuery for simplicity
   - Really need to find a way to lazily evaluate the contents of the Databases object.
 Currently, all the databases and tables are stored because the current autocomplete method rests of built-in autocompletion of lists – however, this requires the list to be populated.
 It would be better to find a different autocomplete method that allowed lazy evaluation of completion options.
   - Need to reconcile the mysql and sql server (microsoft) way of getting lists of databases and tables. mysql returns objects properly using dbListObjects, but sql server lists the databases in a table and then there is no clear way to get the tables without raw sql.
   - Need to make a better error message when the user tries to get a non-existent table
   - Need to test cache properly
   - Need to add proper database disconnection code

 ### Problem reports

 This section contains a list of issues people had trying to use the library

-- After fresh install, getting an error with dbplyr (no function in_catalog in namespace:dbplyr).
+  - After fresh install, getting an error with dbplyr (no function in\_catalog in namespace:dbplyr).
 The issue was trying to use dbplyr 2.1.1, when icdb requires 2.2.1.
-Need to specify library versions in DESCRIPTION file).
+Need to specify library versions in DESCRIPTION file). **SOLVED** by adding the dependency version to the DESCRIPTION file.

   - After fresh install, getting error “no applicable method for ‘tbl’ applied to an object of class Microsoft SQL Server”.
 This error may have been caused by a dplyr minor version (1.0.9 -\> 1.0.10), but more likely was just an issue with a corrupt Databases object from the old dbplyr version above.
-Note that tidyverse may encode the versions of its constituent packages.
+Note that tidyverse may encode the versions of its constituent packages. **SOLVED** for now by reintroducing lazy evaluation of the dplyr::tbl in the object tree for the database.
+See the comments in the build\_object\_tree() function.
+This issue needs a bit more thinking about.